Skip to main content

 Treatment

-OHA PGS provides samples of various screening tools that have been researched in the field and can be used by your organization.
+OHA provides samples of various screening tools that have been researched in the field and can be used by your organization.

 Screening is essential to support the assessment process and determine if a client needs gambling addition services.
 Refer to these links: